MarlBurroW/rust-commander/README.md

 - Interact with your Rust server console from Slack/Discord.
 - Simple configuration from a JSON file (can create one conf file per Rust server).
 - Auto-reconnect when the RCON/Slack/Discord connection is lost.
-- Plugin system offering a developer API to add more features (in progress).
+- Plugin system offering a developer API to add more features (like commands for your players ex: !players or !wipe).

 ## Prerequistes